Journalism, Media and Culture

 A key strength of our research environment is the dialogue between research and practice-based staff which helps us to deliver impactful research outcomes in terms of practice and policy in the wider world.

-Our overarching PhD/MPhil programme of Journalism Studies covers all projects that we supervise within any of the fields of journalism, media and cultural studies.
-We particularly invite applications for PhD or MPhil projects that fall within one or more of our five research groups.
+Our overarching PhD/MPhil programme of Journalism, Media and Culture covers all projects that we supervise within any of the fields of journalism, media and cultural studies.
+We particularly invite applications for PhD or MPhil projects that fall within one or more of our research groups.

 However, we will also consider applications for projects that do not fit entirely within these parameters.